ln-markets/docs.lnmarkets.com/src/faq/lightning.md

 In a nutshell, choosing between a non-custodial and a custodial wallet is often a question of trade-off between security (not your keys, not your bitcoins) and convenience (non-custodial wallets may provide a more simple user experience).

-In our view, sLightning wallets such as [Phoenix](https://phoenix.acinq.co/), [Breez](https://breez.technology/) or [BLW](https://lightning-wallet.com/) combine great user experience and control over your keys.
+In our view, Lightning wallets such as [Phoenix](https://phoenix.acinq.co/), [Breez](https://breez.technology/) or [BLW](https://lightning-wallet.com/) combine great user experience and control over your keys.

 There are multiple types of Lightning wallets, the most used are:
 - Desktop wallets (on Windows, macOS, Linux, etc.)